SerezD/experiments-shap-lime/readme.md

 The operations that will be computed are:
 - duplicates removal.
 - squaring of images, by extending borders with black colour.
+- resizing of images to 256 x 256
 - renaming of images.

 ### processing images and plot images